HUMANITIES 8 (MEN--08/MSS-08)

 SOCIAL STUDIES 11 - CANADA AND ITS CONNECTIONS TO THE GLOBAL COMMUNITY

 (Ministry course name: Explorations in Social Studies 11)

 Why is Canada so great?
 This course is an option for graduation.
 In this course, students will explore a number of thematic units covering Canada and its connection to the global community at large.
+Components of the course will include government, law, human rights, environment, history, current events.
+These will form the basis of comparing and analyzing Canada and its global involvement.
 Students will use the inquiry process to explore topics of interest within the scope of this course.
-Components of the courses will include governmental, historical, and environmental perspectives as a way of comparing and analyzing Canada and its global involvement.
 Students can choose this course or any grade 12 social studies course option to satisfy graduation requirements.